Whitianga Activities Attractions Travel Guide Weather

 6. Cathedral Cove

-Cathedral Cove is a well-known natural icon in New Zealand, having featured in the opening scene of The Lion the Witch and the Wardrobe.
+Cathedral Cove is a well-known natural icon in New Zealand, having featured in the opening scene of The Lion, the Witch and the Wardrobe.
 Swim the snorkel trail, take a guided tour, and marvel at the marine reserve's wealth of aquatic life.
-Definitely one of the things you need to do when visiting the coromandel!
+Definitely one of the things you need to do when visiting the Coromandel!

 Cathedral Cove is one of the top "See and Do" spots in The Coromandel, located on the edge of the vast Mercury Bay, close to the village of Hahei.